 The basic goal of the game is to avoid having to pick up cards, and try to force the other players to do so.
-Everyone starts with 66 points - you lose one for each "beef head" on a card you have to pick up.
+Everyone starts with 66 points - you lose one for each "bullhead" on a card you have to pick up.
 When one player has lost all of their points, the game will end at the end of the current round and the player with the most points left wins!

-- When the cards are revealed, they are placed on the ends of rows, from lowest value played to highest, following two rules:
+- When the cards are revealed, they are placed on the ends of the rows, from lowest value played to highest, following two rules:

-1. cards are always placed in ascending order.
-2. cards are always placed next to the card on the board with the smallest difference between them.
+- Cards are always placed next to the card on the board with the smallest difference between them.

-- If someone's card would go onto a full row, that player has to pick up all of the cards in that row, and they lose as many points as there are "beef heads" on the cards (different cards are worth different amounts - more on that in a moment).
+- If someone's card would go onto a full row (is the sixth card), that player has to pick up all of the cards in that row, and they lose as many points as there are "bullheads" on the cards (different cards are worth different amounts - see below).
 The card that the person played becomes the starting point of a new row.

-If someone plays a card that is lower than the numbers at the end of all of the rows, then that player must take a row of their choice, and start a new row in its place with their card.
+- If someone plays a card that is lower than the numbers at the end of all of the rows, then that player must take a row of their choice, and start a new row in its place with their card.

 End of a round

 - If someone is out of points, then the game is over and whoever still has the most points is the winner.

-Professional: Cards are played to the left OR the right, depending on which is closest in numerical value.
-The card that the person played becomes the starting point of a new row.
+- Cards are played to the left OR the right, depending on which is closest in numerical value.